 The consideration of the impacts of climate change is integral to our enterprise-wide risk management process.
 Certain aspects of ESG are monitored by the full Board or other committees.
 For example, the IRMC is charged with overseeing key financial risks, such as the financial risk of climate change.
 We have been progressively integrating the consideration of the financial risk of climate change into our governance frameworks, risk management processes, and business strategies over the past several years.

 ESG Governance Structure

 Board of Directors

 Responsible for broad oversight of strategic planning and enterprisewide risk management.
-Oversee, monitor and review policies, programs and practices related to ESG matters.

 Board Committees